45 Sights in Katowice, Poland (with Map and Images)

 8. Żyrafa

-Giraffe sculpture in the Silesian Park - one of the most famous and recognizable facilities in the Silesian Park.
-The image of giraffe on three legs is one of many outdoor sculptures in the Silesian Park, and also a symbol of the park.
+The sculpture of the Giraffe in the Silesian Park is one of the most famous and recognizable objects in the Silesian Park.
+The image of a giraffe on three legs is one of the many outdoor sculptures in the Silesian Park, and at the same time a symbol of the park.
 The giraffe is located at one of the main entrances to the Silesian Park, next to the bus and tram stop "Park Śląski Zoological Garden".
-The sculpture became the inspiration to name the alley leading to the Silesian zoo.
+The sculpture became an inspiration to name the alley leading to the Silesian Zoological Garden.

-Park Giszowiecki in Katowice - a city park located in Katowice, in the central part of the Giszowiec district, located in the area of the Pod Lipami square and streets: Gościnna, Wesołowska and Działkowa, with an area of 3.378 ha.
-It was established together with the construction of the Patronacki housing estate in 1907–1910 according to the design of Emil and Georg Zillmann, and the current name was established on October 25, 2010.
+Giszowiecki Park in Katowice – a city park located in Katowice, in the central part of the Giszowiec district, located in the area of Pod Lipami Square and the following streets: Gościnna, Wesołowska and Działowa, with an area of 3,378 ha.
+It was created along with the construction of the Giszowiec patronage estate in the years 1907–1910 according to the design of Emil and Georg Zillmann, and the current name was established on 25 October 2010.

-Church of St. Józef in Katowice-Załęż – Roman Catholic parish church of St. Pauline Parish.
-Józef, located at Gliwicka Street 76 in Katowice, in the Załęże district.
-It was established in 1898–1900 as a voluntary church after the mining crash in the Cleophas mine of March 4, 1896.
-The Church was dedicated on 8 November 1900 and consecrated on 29 April 1902.
-The author of the Neo-Gothic church was created by Ludwig Schneider.
+St. Joseph's Church in Katowice-Załęż is a Roman Catholic parish church of St. Joseph's Parish, located at 76 Gliwicka Street in Katowice, in the Załęże district.
+It was built between 1898 and 1900 as a votive church after the mining disaster in the Cleophas mine on March 4, 1896.
+The church was consecrated on November 8, 1900, and consecrated on April 29, 1902.
+The author of the church built in the neo-Gothic style is Ludwig Schneider.

 Old Timers Garage is a theatre and music club located in Katowice, Poland.
 Old Timers Garage is located in the historic, renovated premises of the Piast Cinema.
 It is one of the most active independent cultural units in the region.
 Since November 2009, more than 600 cultural events have taken place in the club.
 On its stage, well-known stars of the Polish and foreign music scene have performed.